 Oracle's changes to Java SE licensing have turned a once "free" technology into a potential cost and compliance risk for enterprises.
-If you bundle Java in hardware or software products, it's critical to understand which versions now require paid licenses, when free public updates ended, and how Oracle's "free" terms work.
-The Oracle Java licensing overview explains why embedded deals differ from standard enterprise licensing.
+If you bundle Java in hardware or software products, you need to understand which versions now require paid licences, when free public updates ended, and how Oracle's "free" terms actually work.

 Java Licensing Shift: From Free to Fee